donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 ## CyberDuck installation

-Warning: Due to a [bug](https://trac.cyberduck.io/ticket/9358) in Cyberduck 4.8.x, there will be an error when verifying the SSL certificate.
-Please user version 4.7.3 until the issue is fixed.
+Warning: Due to a [bug](https://trac.cyberduck.io/ticket/9358) in Cyberduck, you will encounter an error when verifying the SSL certificate if a version between 4.8.0 and 4.8.3 is used.
+Please use either version 4.7.3 or a version >= 4.8.4.

 For Windows and MacOSX systems, the CyberDuck installation is graphical and self-explanatory.
 Simply download the installer from [the software's website](https://cyberduck.io) and follow instructions step-by-step while executing the installer.
 You will need the administrator's right to install CyberDuck software on your computer.

-For Linux users, CyberDuck is provided as a command-line tools called [duck.sh](https://duck.sh).
+For Linux users, CyberDuck is provided as a command-line tool called [duck.sh](https://duck.sh).
 The installation instruction can be found [here](https://trac.cyberduck.io/wiki/help/en/howto/cli#Linux).

+Hint: For Linux users, you might want to consider [alternative clients](#Alternative_clients) for a beter user interface.

 ## CyberDuck setup